 (2) For the purposes of Part VII, and in any proceedings, a reference to the Minister shall be deemed to include a reference to a person or persons lawfully acting under the authority of the Minister pursuant to subsection (1).

-[Section 9 amended by No. 24 of 1995 s.
+[Section 9 amended: No. 24 of 1995 s.
 10.]

 Part III — Administration